theeldruin/Writeups/hackthebox/oopsie.md

 ![alt text](./img/oopsie04.png?raw=true)

 Ok, it’s a login page.
 However we don’t have a clue about the credential.
-Since this website is from MegaCorp (MegaCorp Automotive), maybe the credential found in the ARCHETYPE machine works here administrator:MEGA********
+Since this website is from MegaCorp (MegaCorp Automotive), maybe the credential found in the ARCHETYPE machine works here
+administrator:MEGA*********.....FAIL!!!
 Hummmm this credential is not working….. maybe admin:MEGA*******.....SUCCESS!!

 ## Exploit
 ![alt text](./img/oopsie05.png?raw=true)

-Hummm we have a Upload option….. maybe we can upload a reverse shell to the server.
+Hummm we have an Upload option….. maybe we can upload a php reverse shell page to the server.
 Let’s try...
 ![alt text](./img/oopsie06.png?raw=true)

 ….. super admin?
 WTF?….. ok ok, let’s chill out.
 Look’s like we need a higher privilege user to do that.
 Let’s check the other options…….that ACCOUNT option in the Menu looks curious, let’s check it
 ![alt text](./img/oopsie07.png?raw=true)

-Ok, the ID param in the url get my attention.
+Ok, the ID param in the url got my attention.
 Let’s try to change it
 Trying change it to 2 or 3 didn't work, but with 4…...
 ![alt text](./img/oopsie08.png?raw=true)